natcap/invest.users-guide/source/en/input_types.rst

 CSV
 ---
 A table of data stored in a .csv (comma-separated value) format.
+While the comma is standard, other delimiters like semicolons may be used.
 You may use any spreadsheet software to create and edit a table, and then export it to CSV format.
 The two CSV formats provided by Excel that are known to work are "CSV (Comma delimited)" and "CSV UTF-8 (Comma delimited)".
 Other CSV formats will probably produce an error.

 .. _raster: